Answers to some common questions.

 Unemployment paperwork can be sent to email@example.com.
 For specific questions about unemployment, you may contact Jeff Engh, our Senior HR Business Partner at firstname.lastname@example.org.

-My employee needs to take a medical leave of absence, what do I need to do?
+My employee needs to take a medical leave of absence (FMLA), what do I need to do?

-Jeff Engh is our FMLA expert and you may contact him at email@example.com.
-The forms are also available at www.helpside.com/employer-resources under HR Toolbox.
+Jeff Engh is our FMLA expert and you may contact him at email@example.com or 801-443-1344.
+If Jeff is not available to answer your call because he is meeting with another client, please feel free to contact us via Live Chat or call us at 801-443-1090.
+The forms are also available at www.helpside.com/employer-resources.

 Our company is required use E-Verify for our new employees because of a contract we are working on now.
 How much does this cost and how do we get started?

 Helpside can run E-Verify on your behalf free of charge.
 To get started, you will need to complete an intake form and submit it to our HR team.
 The intake form is available at www.helpside.com/employer-resources under HR Toolbox.